Xscape (album): Recording history

 "Love Never Felt So Good" was co-written by Canadian singer-songwriter Paul Anka and was originally recorded in 1980 as a demo with Anka on the piano.
 The song was also recorded by American entertainer Johnny Mathis.
-A duet version of the song with Justin Timberlake was recorded and released as a single – the duet version of the song features percussion and breaths from Jackson's 1979 song "Working Day and Night".
+The duet version of the song with Justin Timberlake samples percussion and breaths from Jackson's 1979 song "Working Day and Night".

-"Chicago" (originally called "She Was Lovin' Me") was recorded in 1999 but failed to make the Invincible album.

-"Loving You" was recorded in 1985 during the Bad sessions.
+"Loving You" and "Do You Know Where Your Children Are" were recorded during the Bad sessions, the former in the mid-1980s and the latter in 1986.

+"Slave to the Rhythm" was recorded during the Dangerous sessions in 1991.
+A version produced by Tricky Stewart leaked on the internet in 2010; it was slated for inclusion on Michael (2010).
+Justin Bieber also recorded a "duet version" featured with Jackson's vocals, which was leaked in August 2013.
+The Michael Jackson Estate stated that they had not authorized the release of this recording.

+Four songs on the album were originally recorded for possible inclusion on Invincible (2001).
 "A Place with No Name" was written and recorded in 1998.
-The track is based on "A Horse with No Name", the 1972 single American rock band America.
+The track is based on "A Horse with No Name", the 1972 single by American rock band America.
 A 24-second snippet was leaked online by TMZ in July 2009 and a full version was leaked in December 2013.

-"Slave to the Rhythm" was recorded during the Dangerous sessions in 1990.
-A Tricky Stewart remix version leaked on the internet in 2010, which was intended for the first posthumous album, Michael.
-Justin Bieber also recorded a "duet version" featured with Jackson's vocals, which was leaked in August 2013.
-The Michael Jackson Estate afterwards stated that they had not authorized the release of this recording.

-"Do You Know Where Your Children Are" was written and recorded during the "Bad" sessions.
-However, the song was later picked up and reworked for the Dangerous album but did not make the cut.
-The version appearing on Xscape was recorded in 1986.

-"Blue Gangsta" was written and recorded in 1998 but failed to make the Invincible album.
-Rapper Tempamental remixed the song without Jackson's permission and made it available on his MySpace web page in late 2006.
+"Blue Gangsta" was written and recorded in 1999.
+Rapper Tempamental remixed the song without Jackson's permission and made it available on his MySpace page in late 2006.
 The remix titled "Gangsta (No Friend of Mine)" featured Pras of the Fugees.

-"Xscape" was written and recorded in 1999 during the Invincible recording sessions but failed to make the album.
-It was completed in 2001 and leaked on the internet the following year.
-The song was given a modern spin by its original producer, Rodney Jerkins, and features samples of "You Rock My World", a song recorded in the same era.
+"Chicago" (originally called "She Was Lovin' Me") was recorded in 1999.
+"Xscape" was written and recorded in 1999 and leaked on the internet in 2002.
+The song was reworked by its original producer, Rodney Jerkins, and features samples of "You Rock My World", a song recorded for the same album.